mativizo/godot-vosk-gdextension/README.md

 ### Usage

-1. First, you need to get the `godot-vosk-gdextension`.
-To do so, you can navigate to the releases tab or clone and build this repository by yourself.
-2. Add the GDExtension to your project.
+1. Add Godot VOSK GDExtension to your project (use releases if available or build by yourself).
-3. Enable Audio Input in `Project Settings -> Audio -> Driver -> Enable Input` (Advanced Settings).
+2. Enable Audio Input in `Project Settings -> Audio -> Driver -> Enable Input` (Advanced Settings).
-4. Add `Record` bus by navigating to bottom section of the editor, then click the `Audio` tab and the `Add bus` button.
+3. Add `Capture` bus by navigating to bottom section of the editor, then click the `Audio` tab and the `Add bus` button.
-5. Under `Record` bus click the `Add Effect` button and select `Record` effect.
+4. Under `Capture` bus click the `Add Effect` button and select `Capture` effect.
+You can also route `Capture` bus to another muted bus to prevent hearing yourself.
-6. Add the `AudioStreamPlayer` node to your scene.
+5. Add the `AudioStreamPlayer` node to your scene.
+Set `Stream` as `new AudioStreamMicrophone` and set `AutoPlay` property to `true`.
-7. In the inspector (`AudioStreamPlayer`) as Stream select `new AudioStreamMicrophone`.
-8. Enable `AudioStreamPlayer` autoplay and select `Record` as a Bus at the bottom of the inspector.
-9. ...
+6. *More info will be added then the demo code will be done.*

 ### Development